googleapis/google-api-python-client/docs/README.md

-# Google API Client LIbrary for Python Docs
+# Google API Client Library for Python Docs

  The Google API Client Library for Python is designed for Python client-application developers.
 It offers simple, flexible